mnemyx/logstfextra/README.md

 ## Latest Update
 ###### 6/21/2014
-> 1. Everything is pretty much done except.
+> Everything is pretty much done.
+Yay!

 ## Questions/Issues
 > Preferably, [create a new post here](https://github.com/mnemyx/logstfextra/issues/new).
 That way I can keep track of them, resolve them, and match commits to them.